 Dispel the notion that all of Oregon is wet and rainy.
 In truth, families can experience nearly any climate and terrain within Oregon’s borders.
 Want a beach vacation?
 Oregon’s got it.
 Feel like camping in the mountains?
 Sure!
 Interested in a cultural city stay, a farm tour, or a desert excursion?
 Oregon has all of that, too.
 It’s only fitting that our “Top 10” list for Oregon reflects its geological diversity!
-Without further ado, here are Trekaroo’s Top 10 Kid-Friendly Places to Visit in Oregon!
+Without further ado, here are Trekaroo’s Top 10 things to do in Oregon with kids.

 10. Visit 10 Waterfalls in One Day